nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 **Q4**: Why does my total expenditure for this category not exactly match what I've calculated? /  Why does the alerts/warnings show up even though my total is not yet nearing or exceeding the limit?

-**A4**: The backend uses floats to represent prices, which may cause inaccuracies when calculating total expenditures, or when determining .
+**A4**: The backend uses floats to represent prices, which may cause inaccuracies of about 1 cent.

 ---